Browse our guides or talk to our team.

 With Gliffy, there are two ways to draw a venn diagram.
 But first, you're going to want to make sure you're logged in to Gliffy Online.
 (Don't worry, it's free to use, and you'll get a free trial of all our premium features when you sign up.)

 Select a circle style from the panel and drag the circles you'll need onto your canvas.
 Editing these shapes is easy — just click on a shape to pull up your options.
-This is great for simple venn diagrams, so you might be done at this step!
+Then, you can use the text tool to create labels for each circle.
+This is great for simple Venn diagrams, so you might be done at this step!

 Consider one of our pre-loaded venn diagram templates your backup plan.
 To open a template, click File > New, then Create from a Template.
 This will allow you to browse all Gliffy's templates and edit an existing diagram rather than drawing your own.